mr-vaibh/mr-vaibh/README.md

 _(CTRL+Click the links for better experience )_

-- 🔭 I just launched my _(kindof)_ portfolio site: [vaibhav-shukla][portfolio]!
+- 🔭 Portfolio _(kindof)_ site: [vaibhav-shukla][portfolio]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers/creators
-- 🥅 2021 Goals: Pass 12th CBSE Exam with good grades
+- 🥅 New 2021 Goals: get a good college
 - ⚡ Fun fact: I love to draw, play chess and football.
 I can also play Game of Thrones theme on PIANO

 ## Skillz(s)